grantcolley/blazor-solution-setup/README.md

             });
 ```

-  * Add and configure authentication with `AddAuthentication`, setting the authority to that of the [IdentityProvider](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/IdentityProvider/Properties/launchSettings.json) and an audience of *weatherapi*
+  * Configure authentication with `AddAuthentication`.
+Set the authority to that of the [IdentityProvider](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/IdentityProvider/Properties/launchSettings.json), and set the audience to *weatherapi*

 ```C#
             services.AddAuthentication(JwtBearerDefaults.AuthenticationScheme)